dvdxtrn/weaviate/3_root_cause_analysis/postmortem.md

 ### Failures:
 - The following shards experienced crashes and failovers: `shard:43`, `shard:39`, `shard:22`, `shard:21`, `shard:40`.
-- Shards were stuck in a `statemachine` state post-crash, unable to self-recover.
+- Shards were stuck in a `active-change-pending` state post-crash, unable to self-recover.

 ### AOF Restore Blocker:
 - Attempts to restore from AOF files were blocked due to incorrect `maxmemory` settings by `shard_mgr`.